 Written by Steve Fataar, Blondie Chaplin, Ed Fataar and Ricky Fataar * Produced by Carl Wilson * 45: "See the Light"/"Get Your Mind Made Up" * LP: The Flame * Label: Brother/Reprise * Billboard charts: Hot 100 (#95) * Entered: 1970-11-07.

 After Sunflower, Carl Wilson produced a cool album by South African rock band the Flame, which became the only non-Beach Boys release on their Brother label.
 The group's Ricky Fataar (a future Rutle) and Blondie Chaplin would join the official Beach Boys lineup in 1972.
+"See the Light," with its falsetto choruses, would have weathered some heavier AM radio airplay just fine in its day.
 Wilson can be heard singing backup.

 Side B: "Get Your Mind Made Up"